emb-team/opencl_random/README.md

 # opencl_random
-Random generation test on CPU and GPU
+Random string generation test on CPU and GPU

 See test.log to check the performance.